 2012 : Come To Your Senses • 2014 : Secrets of Suburbia • 2015 : Port-iful Actions • 2016 : Stratification • 2017 : MULTIBUBBLE

-Since 2011 and the inception of 1st TUE Talks, we have produced over 6 Programs with separate events such as Songwriter Studio, Down to the Wire a 24 HR Film Race, School of StreetSmarts, IndieConnect, and other community events.
-In 2017, we will be announcing a new lineup of events with an educational and apprenticeship connection to our art, film, food, science, music, theatre, and spoken word communities.
+Since 2011 and the inception of 1st TUE Talks, we have produced over 6 Programs with separate events such as Songwriter Studio, Down to the Wire a 24 HR Film Race, School of StreetSmarts, IndieConnect, and all kinds of co-collaboration community events.

 Kylie has been invited to be a guest judge to speaking to groups and students about entrepreneurship in the arts, digital media, guerilla filmmaking, her own creative process at Wichita Art Museum, Wichita Professional Communicators, Upward Bound Prep, Wichita State University, Newman University, Project Runaway, and Wichita East High School to name a few